fluidvanadium/analysis_utils/README.md

 # TL;DR Follow these steps to run a benchmark

-0. git clone zingolib and checkout the version you want to benchmark
+0. git clone zingolib and checkout the version you want to benchmark 0.1. check ./Cargo.toml to make sure youre pointing at that version 0.2. install fontconfig

 1. Follow the zingo-testutils README at `docs/TEST-REGTEST.md` to set up regtest mode in the version of the code that you want to benchmark.
 2. run: cargo nextest run $BENCHMARK